-Canadian Nuclear Safety Commission Independent Environmental Monitoring Program e-Doc: 4478073 (Word) e-Doc: 4885191 (PDF)
+Canadian Nuclear Safety Commission Independent Environmental Monitoring Program

-SRB Technologies (Canada) Inc. nuclear processing facility (2013)
+SRB Technologies (Canada) Inc. nuclear processing facility (2014)

 October 2015

 Executive summary

 Under the Nuclear Safety and Control Act (NSCA), licensees of nuclear facilities are required to implement an environmental monitoring program to demonstrate that the public and the environment are protected from emissions related to the facility's nuclear activities.
 The results of these monitoring programs are submitted to the Canadian Nuclear Safety Commission (CNSC) to ensure compliance with applicable guidelines and limits, as set out in regulations that oversee Canada's nuclear industry.